javascript-tutorial/en.javascript.info/2-ui/4-forms-controls/3-events-change-input/article.md

 It's possible to copy/paste not just text, but everything.
 For instance, we can copy a file in the OS file manager, and paste it.

 That's because `clipboardData` implements `DataTransfer` interface, commonly used for drag'n'drop and copy/pasting.
-It's bit beyond our scope now, but you can find its methods in the [DataTransfer specification](https://html.spec.whatwg.org/multipage/dnd.html#the-datatransfer-interface).
+It's a bit beyond our scope now, but you can find its methods in the [DataTransfer specification](https://html.spec.whatwg.org/multipage/dnd.html#the-datatransfer-interface).

 Also, there's an additional asynchronous API of accessing the clipboard: `navigator.clipboard`.
 More about it in the specification [Clipboard API and events](https://www.w3.org/TR/clipboard-apis/), [not supported by Firefox](https://caniuse.com/async-clipboard).